 86'd: An menu item or ingredient that is no longer available.
 You can learn more about 86 meaning here.

-A la carte: Food served as an individual item, instead of with sides as part of a meal.
+A la carte: Food served as an individual item, instead of with sides leading up to the main course.

 All day: The total amount of items needed, the bottom line: "I need 3 filets all day for table 52!"